ewhitesides/EventLogTools/README.md

 # EventLogTools
 As a function runs, it may output several verbose, information, warning, or error messages.
 Write-StreamToEventLog takes each message and logs it to the Windows event log.

-This is especially useful when you are trying to run a custom function on a schedule, and you use a logging utility to parse the windows event log for warnings/errors.
+The below table outlines the Stream to Entry Type mapping:

 | Stream # | Stream Name    | Object Type                                      | Resulting Windows Event Entry Type |
 |:---------|:---------------|:-------------------------------------------------|:-----------------------------------|